Skip to main content

 Standalone Scanner

 Running Jenkins scan in standalone mode is a lightweight way to scan image vulnerabilities in the pipeline.
-Scanner is dynamically invoked and no installaton of controller setup is required.
-This is especially useful when scaning an image before it is pushed to a registry.
+The scanner is dynamically invoked and no installation of controller setup is required.
+This is especially useful when scanning an image before it is pushed to a registry.
 It also has no limit on how many scan tasks can run at the same time.

-In order to run vulnerability scan in standalone mode, the Jenkins plugin need pull the scanner image to the host where the agent is running, so you need enter NeuVector Scanner registry URL, image repository, and the credential if needed, in NeuVector plugin configuration page.
+In order to run the vulnerability scan in standalone mode, the Jenkins plugin needs to pull the scanner image to the host where the agent is running, so you need to enter the NeuVector Scanner registry URL, image repository, and the credential if needed in the NeuVector plugin configuration page.

-The scan result can also be submitted to the controler and used in the admission control function.
-In this case, you do need a controller setup and specify how to connect to the controller in NeuVector plugin configuration page.
+The scan result can also be submitted to the controller and used in the admission control function.
+In this case you need a controller setup, and you can specify how to connect to the controller in the NeuVector plugin configuration page.

 Project Configuration

-Choose Local or a registry name which is the nickname you entered in global config.
+Choose Local or a registry name which is the nickname you entered into the global configuration.
 Enter the repository and image tag name to be scanned.
-You may choose Jenkins default environment variables for the repository or tag, e.g. $JOB_NAME, $BUILD_TAG, $BUILD_NUMBER.
+You may choose the Jenkins default environment variables for the repository or tag, e.g. $JOB_NAME, $BUILD_TAG, $BUILD_NUMBER.
 Enter the values for the number of high or medium, and for any name of the vulnerabilities present to fail the build.

 After the build is finished, a NeuVector report will be generated.
-It will show the scan details and errors if any.
+It will show the scan details and errors if there are any present.

 local-image